 CDU offers academic programs for undergraduate and graduate level theology.
-At the graduate level, concentrations are offered in Sacred Scripture, Philosophy, Ecclesial Service, and Catholic Culture.
-The university also offers the Catechetical Diploma for those seeking an indepth program in religious education.
+The university also offers the Catechetical Diploma for those seeking an in-depth program in religious education.
 Many of our partners use CDU's academic programs to train professionals who are already involved in teaching or religious education, preparing for a religious vocation, or studying to be a permanent deacon in the Church.